1. FC Kaiserslautern: Stadium

-FCK plays its home fixtures in the Fritz Walter Stadion first built in 1920.
+FCK plays its home fixtures in the Fritz-Walter-Stadion first built in 1920.
 In 1985 the stadium and the adjacent street were named for the player who brought the club to prominence after World War II.
 The facility is built on the Betzenberg, literally "Mount Betze", a steep sandstone hill.

-The stadium has a capacity of 49,850 and was a 2006 World Cup venue, hosting four preliminary round and one group of 16-round matches.
+The stadium has a capacity of 49,327 and was a venue at the 2006 World Cup, hosting four preliminary round and one group of 16-round matches.
 The facility underwent a major refurbishment for the tournament with addition of new grandstands and a roof.

 Club culture

-Kaiserslautern's Fritz-Walter-Stadion has long been a feared away venue given the rabid ferocity of Kaiserslautern fans: the most faithful of these supporters are located in the stadium's "Westkurve" (Westside, literally "West Curve", since the stands used to be shaped in a semicircle behind the goals).
-Most famously, Bayern Munich once lost a match here in a charged atmosphere by a score of 7–4 after leading 4–1 at the 58th minute.
+Kaiserslautern's Fritz-Walter-Stadion has long been a feared away venue given the intense passion of Kaiserslautern fans: the most faithful of these supporters are located in the stadium's "Westkurve" (Westside, literally "West Curve", since the stands used to be shaped in a semicircle behind the goals).
+Bayern Munich once lost a match here in 1973 by a score of 7–4 after leading 4–1 at the 58th minute.

-The club has friendly ties to 1860 Munich, VfB Stuttgart, Werder Bremen and Kilmarnock F.C. of Scotland and are bitter rivals of Waldhof Mannheim and Bayern Munich.
+The club has friendly ties to FC Metz, 1860 Munich, VfB Stuttgart, Werder Bremen and Kilmarnock F.C. of Scotland and are strong rivals of Waldhof Mannheim and Bayern Munich.
 They also have lesser local rivalries with Eintracht Frankfurt and, more recently, with Mainz 05 and Karlsruher SC.

+FC Kaiserslautern has a strong connection with the United States, especially through the American Ramstein Air Base near the city of Kaiserslautern, the largest U.S. military community outside the United States, which has helped create a large fan base of American service members and their families.
+American player and former U.S. Men’s National Team forward Terrence Boyd has also been a forward for the FC Kaiserslautern team, and a U.S. consortium purchased a stake in the club in 2022.